 For Canale, a wealth management advisor for Northwestern Mutual in Chicago, there was no judgment — only compassion.
 He remembers watching the mother’s anxiety melt away as they planned for her son's future.

 Canale has dedicated his career to helping families in similar situations plan for their future.
 Today, he works almost exclusively helping families with special needs.
-Here, he shares what he’s teaching his clients — and his own kids — about money.
+Here, he shares how he started working with families who have sons or daughters with special needs, what he teaches his clients — and his own kids — about money.

 Why did you start working with families who have individuals with special needs?

 It started because my godfather’s son has special needs, and I realized the impact of that.
 Several years after I started in the business, I met with him and his wife to talk about their financial plan.
 Their number one concern was about who would take care of their son, Matthew, after they’re gone.